Eggplant Involtini, Simplified

 Homemade ricotta is easy and delicious.

-Updates to the original recipe include skipping the salting and, in place of frying, roasting the eggplant for 10 minutes on one side, 8 minutes on the other, brushed with olive oil, seasoned with salt and pepper.
-I’ve also simplified the filling by omitting the thyme and lemon juice—I just use lemon zest and salt and the breadcrumbs.
+Updates to the original recipe include skipping the salting and, in place of frying, roasting the eggplant for 10 minutes on one side, 8 to 10 minutes on the other, brushed with olive oil, seasoned with salt and pepper.
+I’ve also simplified the filling by omitting the thyme and lemon juice—I just use lemon zest, salt, and bread crumbs, and often I skip the bread crumbs!

 The recipe is easily doubled: Use two sheet pans to roast the eggplant, rotating as necessary to ensure even cooking.
 Double the filling.
 Use a 9 x 13-inch baking vessel or two 9-inch vessels.
 Definitely double the recipe if making for more than 2 people … I can nearly eat a single recipe on my own.